madajaju/edgemere/docs/actors/applicationdeveloper/index.md

 * [ edgemere diml dml do datainstance list](action--edgemere-diml-dml-do-datainstance-list) - Manage Data Instances is the description
 * [ edgemere sml so stack list](action--edgemere-sml-so-stack-list) - Manage Stacks allows the stack developer to create, update, and delete stacks.
 * [ edgemere sml service list](action--edgemere-sml-service-list) - Manage Services is the description
+* [ edgemere data govern](action--edgemere-data-govern) - Organize Solutions is the description